-Prerequisite: EN201 or CM230 or CM235 or CM350 This course provides an introduction to different contemporary approaches to the study of media and examines a wide spectrum of traditions, theories, and debates such as: Marxism, political economy, semiotics, psychoanalysis, and feminism in relation to a range of media texts (radio, film, television, popular music, print, advertising, public relations, journalism, sports, and the Internet).
-The focus will be on the insights and limitations these approaches offer in understanding media culture-the meanings we take from the media, our everyday interactions with it, and its global impact.
+This course introduces students to different contemporary approaches to the study of popular culture and media and examines a wide spectrum of methods, theories, and debates such as: Ideological criticism, semiotics, narrative and genre criticism, sociological analysis, feminism, queer theory, political economy, and audience reception.
+Students will perform close textual analysis on a variety of media works to better understand the content, structure, and functions of the messages embedded in texts.
+The course focus will be on the insights and limitations these approaches offer in understanding media culture, our everyday interactions with it, and its societal impact.

-CM415 Communication and Gender (3 credits)
+CM415 Communication and Gender (3 credits) (D)